kittykatattack/learningPixi/README.md

 loading and creating a texture using `fromImage` like this doesn't allow you to make sure all you images have loaded before the game or application starts.
 If you try and access or use a sprite in your game code before the image has fully loaded, things won't work and you're going to get errors.
-So my advice is: don't use `fromImage`, just pre-load all the images you'll need with the `AssetLoader`.
+So my advice is: don't use `fromImage`; just pre-load all the images you'll need with the `AssetLoader`.

 For optimization and efficiency it’s always best to make a sprite from a texture that’s been pre-loaded into Pixi’s texture cache.
-But if for some reason you need to make a texture from a regular JavaScript Image object, you can do that using Pixi’s `BaseTexture` class:
+But if for some reason you need to make a texture from a regular JavaScript `Image` object, you can do that using Pixi’s `BaseTexture` class:
 ```
 var base = new PIXI.BaseTexture(anyImageObject),